 When’s the last time you thought that a masked mob may vandalize your store?
 Probably not recently, which is a fair answer.
 It’s not every day you see dozens of delinquents rampaging down streets in Canada, setting off fireworks and throwing rocks at storefronts.
 Unfortunately, small business owners in Hamilton, Ontario probably thought the same thing before their shops were vandalized this past Sunday.
 As reported by the CBC, a gang of roughly 30 people dressed in all-black clothing caused an estimated $100,000 worth of damage to small businesses on Locke Street in Hamilton.

 Picture your small business being the target of an angry mob.
 Do you have the proper protection in place to recover from this type of disaster?
-You might not know when a disaster like this could could, but these three disaster recovery tips can help you and your business get up an running after facing an angry mob.
+You might not know when a disaster like this could, but these three disaster recovery tips can help you and your business get up an running after facing an angry mob.

 Know who to call when you need to